p-kris10/virtue-sense-nlp/Readme.md

 - **Transcription Endpoint**: The `/transcribe_audio` endpoint transcribes audio responses using the Whisper model.
 Depending on the transcription, it returns "yes", "no", or "invalid".
 - **Question Retrieval Endpoint**: The `/get_question` endpoint retrieves random questions for users to respond to.
 - **Logging**: Responses and their corresponding questions are logged in the `log.txt` file.
-- **Static HTML Page**: The root endpoint `/` returns a basic HTML page.

 ## The UI

 The UI of the assistant is pretty simple, the question is displayed to the user as shown in the picture below, it is also read out using react-tts, then the user can press the button to answer the question, based on the correctness of the user's response further instructions are communicated through voice.
+Clicking on reset button feteches a new question.

 ![UI Screenshot](./images/UI.png)